srabhayraj/hello-world/README.md

 # hello-world
-just trying a new repository
+"""
+This is a helping repository which helps to get familiar with the environment
+"""